Blue Heelers: episode guide

 Meanwhile, Ben and Susie’s relationship grows closer.

-Guest Starring: William McInnes as Det Sgt Nick Schultz, Beth Buchanan as Susan Croydon, Danny Adcock as Barry Baxter, Winston Brearley as Matt Baxter, Melissa Andersen as Tarni Baxter, DJ Foster as Rocket Turnbull, Greg Stone as Bryan Reynolds, Erin Brass as Cassie Reynolds, Martin Copping as Boyd Spurting, Edwina Wren as Alyssa Andrews, Maria Angelico as Bianca Amaiti, Jorja Elliott as Newborn Baby
+Guest Starring: William McInnes as Det Sgt Nick Schultz, Beth Buchanan as Susan Croydon, Danny Adcock as Barry Baxter, Winston Brearley as Matt Baxter, Melissa Andersen as Tarni Baxter, DJ Foster as Rocket Turnbull, Greg Stone as Bryan Reynolds, Erin Brass as Cassie Reynolds, Martin Copping as Boyd Spurling, Edwina Wren as Alyssa Andrews, Maria Angelico as Bianca Amalti, Jorja Elliott as New Born Baby

 Checkmate